 Margaret received a B.A. in classical languages from Smith College.
 Following her graduation in 2012, she taught at Akdeniz Üniversitesi in southwest Turkey with the support of a Fulbright grant.
 Margaret then returned to Smith College as the Brown Foundation Post-Baccalaureate Curatorial Fellow at the Museum of Art, where she helped to envision, organize, and curate the Art of the Ancient World gallery during the Museum's two-year gallery redesign project.
-She has also taken part in the Pompeii Quadriporticus Project, a thorough archaeological investigation of this previously understudied monument.
+She has participated in the Pompeii Quadriporticus Project and excavations at Hadrian’s Villa in Tivoli.

 Her dissertation, "Imperial Presence in the Villas of Roman Italy," evaluates how the institution of the emperor propelled architectural and decorative change at these countryside estates.
 Margaret currently resides in Pisa as a Borsista di Scambio at the Scuola Normale Superiore.